It Takes a Village to Raise Awareness

 These people need to know the facts.
 And they will be so much more receptive to the information if it comes from a familiar face.

 Not sure what to tell them or where to start?
 You can begin by simply asking if they've considered fixing their pet.
 Maybe it's an indoor pet and they just don't see the need.
 Maybe they've heard some of the spay/neuter myths and were dissuaded.
 Perhaps they thought it was too expensive.

-A Google search for "myths and facts about spaying and neutering" will result in lots of information you can provide to counter some of their misunderstandings or fears.
+A Google search for "spay and neuter myths and facts" will result in lots of information you can provide to counter some of their misunderstandings or fears.

 The ASPCA provides an excellent list of "Top 10 Reasons to Spay or Neuter Your Pet" on their website, aspca.org.
 They also provide a national listing of low-cost spay/neuter programs, including ours, which leads to possibly the most common reason someone may not have their pet fixed: the cost.

-Our low-cost Spay/Neuter & Vaccination Clinic has surgery prices starting at just $40 for a male cat, up to $110 for a large female dog.
-Even lower prices are available through City and County programs starting at just $15 - that includes the pet's spay or neuter surgery, a rabies vaccination and microchipping.
-You can't beat that deal.
-Especially when it comes to the health and safety of your pet.
+Our Veterinary Care Center has surgery prices starting at just $40 for a male cat, up to $125 for a large female dog.
+Even lower prices are available through City and County voucher programs starting at just $15 - that includes the pet's spay or neuter surgery, a rabies vaccination and microchipping.
+You can't beat that deal, especially when it comes to the health and safety of your pet.

 So, can we count on you to help raise awareness?
 We will gladly provide you with the information.
-Email me and I will be happy to provide you with the lists and information mentioned above, flyers to post or hand out, or social media graphics to share with your friends and followers.
-Help us help the animals, one village at a time.
+Email me at [email protected] and I will be happy to provide you with the lists and information mentioned above, flyers to post or hand out, or social media graphics to share with your friends and followers.
+You can help prevent the tragedy of pet overpopulation, one village at a time.